Bradshaw's Guide: References in literature

 There is also a reference in Death in the Clouds (1935) by Agatha Christie: "Mr Clancy, writer of detective stories ... extracted a Continental Bradshaw from his raincoat pocket ... to work out a complicated alibi."
-Bradshaw is also mentioned in her The Secret Adversary.
+Bradshaw is also mentioned in her novel The Secret Adversary.
 In Daphne du Maurier's Rebecca (1938), the second Mrs de Winter observes that "Some people have a vice of reading Bradshaws.
 They plan innumerable journeys across country for the fun of linking up impossible connections." (chapter 2).
-Another reference is in an aside in Riddle of the Sands (1903) by Erskine Childers: "... an extraordinary book, Bradshaw, turned to from habit, even when least wanted, as men fondle guns and rods in the close season."
+Another reference is in an aside in The Riddle of the Sands (1903) by Erskine Childers: "... an extraordinary book, Bradshaw, turned to from habit, even when least wanted, as men fondle guns and rods in the close season."

 In G. K. Chesterton's The Man Who Was Thursday, the protagonist Gabriel Syme praises Bradshaw as a poet of order: "No, take your books of mere poetry and prose; let me read a time table, with tears of pride.
 Take your Byron, who commemorates the defeats of man; give me Bradshaw, who commemorates his victories.
 Give me Bradshaw, I say!"
 In Max Beerbohm's Zuleika Dobson (1911), a satirical fantasy of Oxford undergraduates, a Bradshaw is listed as one of the two books in the "library" of the irresistible Zuleika.

 Anthony Trollope refers to Bradshaw's in Barchester Towers and The Warden.

 Bradshaw is mentioned in modern novels with a period setting, and in Philip Pullman's The Shadow in the North (Sally Lockhart Quartet).

 In Jerome K. Jerome's 1891 novel Diary of a Pilgrimage, contains an aside called A Faithful Bradshaw.
 This section describes a comical incident where the author always gets misled by referring to outdated guides.

 In the Terry Pratchett Discworld novel “Raising Steam,” Moist Von Lipwig meets a Mrs. Georgina Bradshaw who subsequently begins writing guides to rail destinations for the Ankh-Morpork and Sto Lat Hygienic Railway.

 Bradshaw's Continental Railway Guide

 In June 1847 the first number of Bradshaw's Continental Railway Guide was issued, giving the timetables of the Continental railways.
 It grew to over 1,000 pages, including timetables, guidebook and hotel directory.
 It was discontinued in 1914 at the outbreak of the First World War.
 Briefly resurrected in the interwar years, it saw its final edition in 1939.

 The 1913 edition was republished in September 2012.
-A travel documentary series named Great Continental Railway Journeys has been made based on the 1913 edition.
+Michael Portillo presented a travel documentary series named Great Continental Railway Journeys which also marked the hundredth anniversary of the 1913 publication.